VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Gremlin

-I didn't expect the early adjustment to be active even at the low starting RPM, although that's where there should be the least amount of spray and ignition delay (in degrees). icon_question.gif
+I didn't expect that the pre-adjustment would be active even at the low starting speed, although that's where there would be the least amount of ignition and spark delay (in degrees).

-Yes, that makes sense.
-The pump is designed so that the injection starts earlier if the valve is NOT activated.
-'NOT activated' = closed = the internal pressure is fully transmitted to the plunger.
+yes, logically, it's in operation.
+The pump is designed so that, if the valve is NOT actuated, the injection begins earlier.
+'NOT actuated' = closed = the internal pressure is fully directed to the adjusting valve.

-When starting a cold engine, it is activated to 'maximum early' (this maximizes the ignition delay!), and when starting a warm engine, it is activated to a less aggressive setting.
-The injection start is only controlled during the pump's ascent, as there are no reliable signals from the NBF (presumably a sensor) yet.
+When starting cold, it is actuated to 'maximum early' (this maximizes the ignition delay!), and when starting warm, it is actuated accordingly less.
+The injection begins only when the pump rises, as there are no yet reliable signals from the NBF.

-The VP44 even has notches on the wings to prevent camming due to the high internal pressure.
+The VP44 even has notches on the impellers to prevent entanglement due to the high internal pressure.

-What's still on my mind: this problem seems to only occur at higher mileage (according to what I've read).
+What's also lingering in my mind: this problem seems to only appear at higher operating speeds (as I've read).

-The leaks in the pump and the wear on the nozzles are such that there is not enough injection at warm start.
-A cold start is possible because the maximum starting amount is set here.
-Perhaps the (already low) pressure is not enough to allow a good spray pattern.
-This would be further worsened by a low engine speed, as the steepness of the pressure increase depends on the speed of the pump plunger (= pump speed).
+The leaks and wear on the pump and nozzles are such that there is not enough injected when starting from a warm state.
+A cold start is possible because the maximum starting amount is set.
+Perhaps the (already low) pressure is not sufficient to allow a good spray pattern.
+This would be further worsened by a low RPM, as the steepness of the pressure increase depends on the speed of the pump plunger (= pump RPM).

-With a hard 10-cent coin, it should start immediately.
+However, with a hard 10 cent coin, it should start immediately.

 CU Gremlin